Plus500 Review: Regulation, Accounts, and Trading Conditions for Asian Investors

 Is Plus500 regulated?

-Does Plus500 charge commissions?
+Does Plus500 support MetaTrader?

-Does Plus500 offer a demo account?
+Does Plus500 offer Islamic accounts?

 Note: Any opinions expressed in this article are not to be considered investment advice and are solely those of the authors.
 Singapore Forex Club is not responsible for any financial decisions based on this article's contents.
 Readers may use this data for information and educational purposes only.